2024 Summer Olympics opening ceremony: Marie Antoinette scene

 The Liberté section included a portrayal of Marie Antoinette, in which the queen was shown holding her own severed head in reference to her execution by guillotine in 1793 during the French Revolution; the sequence was also held in the Conciergerie, where she was imprisoned, tried and sentenced.
 The segment was criticized for its grotesque nature and for glorifying violence in the Reign of Terror.
 Critics included French right-wing figures, including Jean-Christophe Buisson, a biographer of Marie Antoinette; French monarchists; members of the House of Habsburg-Lorraine, to which Marie Antoinette belonged; members of the House of Bourbon, into which she married; and even far-left French opposition figure Jean-Luc Mélenchon.
 The segment was contrasted with the London 2012 opening ceremony, in which the inclusion of Queen Elizabeth II was perceived to be an "homage" to the British monarchy.

 Thomas Jolly, the director of the ceremony, stated that there was no "glorification of this instrument of death that was the guillotine" and that "If we use our work to regenerate [...] division, hatred [...] and it continues to progress, when I believe we have made some peace [...], then that would be great pity."

 Presence of Aya Nakamura

-The presence of singer Aya Nakamura at the ceremony was criticized.
+The presence of singer Aya Nakamura at the ceremony was criticized in France.
 Nakamura had faced racial abuse in the lead up to the event, such as the far-right group Les Natifs displaying a banner "There's no way Aya.
 This is Paris, not the Bamako market" on the basis of her roots in Mali.
 According to an Odoxa poll prior to the event, 63% of French people disapproved of Nakamura performing at the Olympics.